-Drill rig - 20% declining balance Compressor - 20% declining balance
+Drill rig - 20% declining balance

 The carrying value of equipment is assessed for impairment when indicators of such impairment exist.
 If any indication of impairment exists, an estimate of the equipment's recoverable amount is calculated.
 The recoverable amount is determined as the higher of the fair value less costs to sell the equipment and the equipment's value in use.